 Caste survey in Bihar gets high court’s nod

-The hight court’s stay came on a petition filed by Youth For Equality, which argued that caste survey was violative of right to privacy under Article 21 of Constitution
+The hight court’s stay came on a petition filed by Youth For Equality, which argued that caste survey was violative of right to privacy under Article 21.

 The Patna High Court on Tuesday dismissed the writ petitions against the caste survey initiated by the Nitish Kumar-led Grand Alliance (GA) government, allowing the government to carry out the exercise which the chief minister has pitched as essential and imperative to further the cause of social justice.